Luther Norse football

 The Luther Norse football team represents Luther College in college football at the NCAA Division III level.
-The Norse are members of the American Rivers Conference (ARC), fielding its team in the ARC since 1922 when it was the Iowa Intercollegiate Athletic Conference (IIAC).
+The Norse are former members of the American Rivers Conference (ARC) from 1922 when it was the Iowa Intercollegiate Athletic Conference (IIAC) to 2026.
+On July 1, 2026, Luther College joined the Midwest Conference (MWC).
 The Norse play their home games at Carlson Stadium in Decorah, Iowa.

 The team's head coach is Joe Troche, who took over the position for the 2022 season.